-The CODES database is created by matching individual records from the NYS DMV AIS to the Department of Health (DOH) Statewide Planning and Research Cooperative System (SPARCS) database of inpatient hospitalizations and emergency department (ED) visits and the NYS Trauma Registry (TR).
-From 1995 to 2008, Pre-hospital Care Reports (PCR) submitted by NYS certified Emergency Medical Service (EMS) agencies, were included in the linkage.
-Complete PCR data had not been available from 2008 through 2014 due to contract issues for data entry and moving to a statewide electronic PCR system.
-The linked database creates a more complete picture that describes what occurs before, during and after a crash; the linkage is critical to accurately evaluating the effectiveness of highway safety initiatives.
+The Crash Outcome Data Evaluation System (CODES) database is created by matching individual records from the New York State (NYS) Department of Motor Vehicles (DMV) Accident Information System (AIS) to the NYS Department of Health (DOH) Statewide Planning and Research Cooperative System (SPARCS) database of hospitalizations and emergency department (ED) visits, the NYS Trauma Registry (TR), and NYS Pre-hospital Care Reports (PCR) from Emergency Medical Service (EMS) agencies.
+The linked database creates a more complete picture that describes what occurs before, during, and after a crash; the linkage is critical to accurately evaluating the effectiveness of highway safety initiatives and understanding the burden of motor vehicle crashes in NYS.

-Administered by the NYS Department of Health's Bureau of Occupational Health and Injury Prevention since 1998, the CODES database is used to conduct research that examines the contributing factors to motor vehicle injuries, their associated outcomes and medical costs in selected types of crashes, and demographics of those involved.
-The CODES contains race and ethnicity identifiers, health outcome and health cost data, allowing staff to examine health disparities, types of injuries, and cost of injuries in crashes that could not otherwise be done with police crash records alone.
-In addition to the ongoing epidemiological research in the DOH, the CODES is used to respond to data requests from other governmental agencies at the federal, state, and local levels, and from the traffic safety and research communities.
-Police crash reports, ED discharge data, hospitalization discharge data, and TR data are brought together in the CODES linkage.
+The CODES database is used to conduct surveillance and research that examines the contributing factors to motor vehicle crash-related injuries, their associated outcomes and medical costs in selected types of crashes.
+The CODES contains demographic, race and ethnicity identifiers, health outcomes, and related medical cost data, allowing for examination of health disparities, types of injuries, and crash-related cost of injuries that could not be done with police crash records alone.
+Administered by the DOH Bureau of Occupational Health and Injury Prevention (BOHIP), BOHIP staff work collaboratively to identify and address the injury problem, with a priority focus on motor vehicle traffic injuries.